aettic/slither/readme.md

 #### Priority To Do
 - [ ] Finish equipment (equip, unequip, with inventory access, also bare fists)
 - [ ] Fix combat health issue
+- [ ] Fix Spells in book
 - [ ] Fix the cornfield options and flavor text
+- [ ] Make it so having read all three notes reveals the stairs
 - [ ] Reformat all flavor text and results / separate properly from commands
+- [ ] Verify that using amulet reveals the stairs
 - [ ] Write out Cornfield First Time text
   - [ ] cornfieldMaze2 first time text
   - [ ] cornfieldMaze3 first time text